pchalamet/cassandra-sharp/README.md

 Starting from version 2, only CQL binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
 Version 2 is also only .NET 4.0+ compatible. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can using a pull model).
 Futures are also supported as well.
 Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.

-A command line tool is also available (cqlsh) to access a Cassandra cluster.
+A command line tool is also available (cqlplus) to access a Cassandra cluster.
 It's also a great tool to understand what's happening under the cover.

 Features
 ========